-WorkReadyNH participants prepare for the National Career Readiness Certificate (NCRC) assessment certificate test by participating in skill building in the areas identified (Reading for Information, Applied Mathematics, and Locating Information).
-In addition, individuals will participate in a 60-hour soft skills training course taught by WMCC staff.
+WorkReadyNH participants prepare for the National Career Readiness Certificate (NCRC) based on their performance using the WorkKeys Assessments online in: Workplace Documents, Applied Mathematics, and Graphic Literacy.
+In addition, individuals will participate in a 60-hour soft skills training course.